vudash/vudash/docs/transformers/README.md

 ### JQ Transformer (@vudash/transformer-jq)

-The JQ transformer uses the module [jq-web](https://www.npmjs.org/package/jq-web), which is a native implementation of the JQ command line tool, to perform complex transformations on json data.
+The JQ transformer uses the module [jq.node](https://www.npmjs.com/package/jq.node), which is an 'improved, faster' version of jq specifically for node.

 Usage is a matter of compiling a selector to modify the data as you please